Cover image for climate tech brand messaging: strategies for sustainable success

 • The vision — Where you're headed and the impact you'll create

-Example structure:"After a decade optimizing industrial processes at [credible company], our founder recognized that 40% of industrial energy was wasted as heat.
-Traditional heat recovery systems were too expensive and complex for most facilities.
+Example structure (illustrative): "After a decade in industrial process optimization, our founder recognized that 40% of industrial energy was wasted as heat.
+Existing heat recovery systems were either too expensive or too complex for most mid-size facilities to justify.

-We spent two years developing a solution that's 60% cheaper and installs in one-third the time.
-Our first pilot with [credible partner] demonstrated 35% energy cost reduction, leading to partnerships with three Fortune 500 manufacturers."
+Two years of development produced a system that costs 60% less than incumbents and installs in a third of the time.
+The first pilot demonstrated 35% energy cost reduction, which led to contracts with three Fortune 500 manufacturers."

-Once your story is clear, distill it into repeatable messages.
-Develop 3-5 core messages that can be adapted across all communications.
-These should balance simplicity (easy to remember and repeat) with substance (meaningful and credible).
+Once your story is clear, distill it into 3-5 repeatable messages that can be adapted across all communications, balancing enough simplicity to be remembered with enough substance to be credible.

 Framework for key messages: